dotnet/source-build/Documentation/RepoApi.md

 `-p:DotNetBuildToolsDir`

 property.
 This can be used to invoke any current or future tool that is part of BuildTools.
 It is not required that each repo use BuildTools, but if the repo wants to, it can get the tools from this property.

+As more toolsets are identified, source-build can and will make more toolsets available when necessary.

 ### Example